belu/microquark/docs/REST.md

 Removes a Volksabstimmung including all the results if available.

-#### Perform (random) election for a Volksabstimmung
+#### Execute an election for a Volksabstimmung

 ```shell script
 curl -X POST "http://127.0.0.1:8080/volksabstimmungen/2021-02-28/abstimmen" -H "Content-type: application/json"
 ```

+The voter turnout and the votes will be calculated randomly.
-Note that an election can only be performed once per Volksabstimmung.
+Note that an election can only be executed once per Volksabstimmung.

-#### Get election results for a Volksabstimmung
+#### Get results for a Volksabstimmung

 ```shell script
 curl "http://127.0.0.1:8080/volksabstimmungen/2021-02-28/result"
 ```

-Returns the detailed results of the election.
-Note that all the results are calculated on-the-fly directly from MicroStream storage data root!
+Returns the detailed results of the referendum.
+Note that all the results are calculated on-the-fly directly from the MicroStream storage data root!

 ## cURL tips